The Chinese Ministry of Ecology and Environment has announced that China will ban a further 32 types of solid waste imports by the end of 2019.

 As of 1st January 2018, China imposed a worldwide ban on 24 types of plastic and paper waste.
 This has caused a variety of issues for many waste collectors.
 Before the ban was introduced, countries would send their waste to China, it would often be of poor quality and not always as described.
 For example, […]

-Recently in the news, there has been a number of high profile companies, including the BBC, pledging to ban the usage of single use plastics at their sites.
-The Queen has also prohibited plastic bottles and straws from the Royal Estates as part of a plan to cut back on the use of plastic at […]
+Recently in the news, there has been a number of high profile companies, including the BBC, pledging to ban the usage of single-use plastics at their sites.
+The Queen has also prohibited plastic bottles and straws from the Royal Estates as part of a plan to cut back on the use of plastic at “all […]